Bay Fishing vs Deep Sea Fishing: What’s the Difference?

 Pictured above is a fisherman holding a dolphin fish.

 2. Fishing Charters

 Successful deep sea charter fishing trip aboard Backlash in Destin, FL

-A fishing charters is the best way to experience both deep sea fishing and bay fishing.
-An experienced Captain and crew will plan a trip focused on catching the biggest, hardest fighting, and best tasting fish.
+A fishing charter is the best way to experience both deep sea fishing and bay fishing.
+An experienced Captain and crew will plan a trip focused on catching the biggest, hardest-fighting, and best-tasting fish.
 Keep reading for the differences between bay fishing charters (also known as inshore), and deep sea fishing charters (also known as party boat or offshore fishing).

 How Long is a Fishing Charter?
 Travel Times and Durations